Fintech trends

 Why Zero-Knowledge Proofs?

-Developed in the 1980s by some brilliant minds — Shafi Goldwasser, Silvio Micali, and Charles Rackoff — this technology was designed to solve a big problem: how to prove you know something (like having the cash to pay) without spilling the beans on what exactly you know.
-ZKPs were designed specifically for this kind of task, which is why they're so popular in blockchain, a field that's all about privacy.
+Developed in the 1980s by some clever people — Shafi Goldwasser, Silvio Micali, and Charles Rackoff — this technology was designed to solve a big problem: how to prove you know something (like having the cash to pay) without spilling the beans on what exactly you know.
+ZKPs were designed specifically for this kind of task, which is why they’re so popular in blockchain, a field that’s all about privacy.
 To continue the Walmart analogy, you may say that when you use zero-knowledge technology for your grocery trip, you essentially encrypt a piece of sensible info into a secret code that proves you can cover the cost.

 Walmart’s system then decrypts it and verifies it without needing to see your actual balance or transaction history.
 This is like if somebody said, “Trust me, I’ve got it covered,” without actually showing the receipts or revealing any sensitive details.
 So you buy and go, and not a single soul in the world, except maybe Walmart, knows what you’ve bought and how much you’ve paid.